Skip to main content

 Usage Example

-// Create and switch to new session
+// Create new session

-const sessionId = await agent.createSession('work-session');
+const session = await agent.createSession('work-session');

 // List all sessions